 A “pop” noise is sometimes thought of as being a symptom of this injury.
 While it can certainly be experienced, it is not a symptom in all cases.

 Sprained Ankle Treatment

 While many mild cases can be treated well enough at home, it is always ideal to at least speak with a doctor in all cases.
 First, in some cases it might be difficult to initially tell a sprain from a fracture.
 Second, even in mild cases, if it does not heal properly or is stressed too soon before fully healing, you can develop chronic pain, instability, and early arthritis in the joint.

 If you believe you have sprained your ankle, stop any activity immediately.
 Keep the ankle elevated and apply ice to help reduce initial pain and swelling.
 If we believe you should come in, we will conduct a starting exam by checking for tenderness and gently moving the joint to gauge your range of motion.
 In severe cases, we might call for an imaging test to get a better look at the ligaments or rule out the possibility of a fracture.

 In most cases, conservative care will be enough to treat an ankle sprain.
 Rest will continue to be recommended, and equipment such as crutches, a brace, or a boot provided to keep the ankle more immobilized, if necessary.
+Laser therapy may also be recommended to help aid pain relief and recovery.
 Once healed to a proper level, some movement and strengthening exercises may be recommended to help condition the joint back to full strength.
 If you participate in sports, this will definitely be considered as part of your plan.

 In some severe cases, surgery might become a necessity.
 Many factors need to be taken into consideration at this point, such as age and lifestyle, and will be discussed with you in-depth on a case-by-case basis.